Your Guide to Throwing Best Montreal Bachelorette Party Ever

 Sometimes its hard to find a way to fill those afternoons before its time to start getting ready to go out, or maybe you’re form out of town and don’t know where to start?
 For a few hours, take the load off from planning the itinerary.
-The Old Montreal Food Tour is the perfect solution!
-You’ll visit 5 different food stops, including a brewpub, where you’ll sample some authentic local cuisine.
+The Old Montreal Bachelorette Party Food & Drink Tour is the perfect solution!
+You’ll visit 5 different food stops, including a brewpub and a wine bar, where you’ll sample some authentic local cuisine.
 Along the way, you’ll see the sights and learn about the city’s history too.
 Led by a knowledgeable and passionate guide with insider information on where to go, you’ll feel like you’re just hanging out with a local.
 By the end, you’ll surely be well fed, well oriented, and ready to take on the city!
 Learn more about the Old Montreal Food Tour here!

 13. Get your bride Zenned up… at the spa!